MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 Use the following steps as a guide to restore the previous version of a site list.

 > [!NOTE]
 > Only the last 3 published versions of a site list are saved.
-When you publish more than 3 versions, the oldest version will be permanently deleted, and you will no longer be able to restore that version.
+When you publish more than 3 versions, the saved version with the lowest version number will be permanently deleted, and you will no longer be able to restore that version.
 If you want to keep a copy of a site list, you should export it before publishing a new version.

 1. On the Microsoft Edge site lists page, select the list that you'd like to restore to a previous version.
 2. Select a previous version from the **Version** dropdown list.